 Unfortunately, finding a carry trade isn’t as simple as it may appear.
 Just because a country has a high(er) interest rate than another doesn’t mean there will be a large carry trade taking place.

-For instance, in 2014, Japan has the lowest interest, but other currencies such as the USD or CHF also have low interest rates near 0.25% and 0% respectively.
-Some high interest currencies may have little interest in them, they are not heavily traded, and so they are unlikely to have carry trades.
+Some high-interest currencies may be of little concern to investors as they are not heavily traded, and so they’re unlikely to have carry trades.
 Or they have high interest rates because of uncontrollable inflation and an unstable economy which means people don’t buy the currency despite the high rates.
 And thus no carry trade.

 We’re watching for currency pairs that contain a high-interest country/zone AND a low-interest rate country/zone.
 And the high-interest country should be a stable one.